hebeidpa/GC-MLM-RSA/README.md

 ### 2. Pathology Module (WSI-based)

-The pathology module is used to process histopathological whole-slide images.
+The pathology module is used to process histopathological whole-slide images based on the CLAM library(https://github.com/mahmoodlab/CLAM).
 #### Step 1: WSI Tiling
 Each whole-slide image is divided into fixed-size patches at a predefined magnification level.